GoWired/.github/profile/README.md

 ![GoWired logo](https://github.com/GoWired/.github/blob/master/images/logo-white-background.png)
 # Welcome to **GoWired** 👋

-**Your gateway to open-source home automation solutions.** We are dedicated to developing and sharing hardware and software that empower homeowners and enthusiasts to create reliable, efficient, and customizable smart home systems. 🏠

-## **Our Mission**
 At GoWired, we believe in the power of open-source innovation to transform home automation.
-Our goal is to provide accessible, high-quality solutions that integrate seamlessly into your living spaces, enhancing comfort and control. 🕹️
+We are dedicated to developing and sharing hardware and software that empower homeowners and enthusiasts to create reliable, efficient, and customizable smart home systems. 🏠 Our goal is to provide accessible, high-quality solutions that integrate seamlessly into your living spaces, enhancing comfort and control.
+We focus on decentralization, bus communication and efficiency. 🕹️

 ## **Our Projects**
 Explore our repositories to discover a range of projects designed with a focus on wired communication and open protocols:
 - **[GoWired LED Controller HD](https://github.com/GoWired/LED-Controller-HD)** Our current flagship project—a professional-grade, multi-channel, high-load LED controller based on ESP32-C6.
 Wired communication included.
 - **[GoWired-Project](https://github.com/GoWired/GoWired-Project)** Decentralized architecture, bus communication, varied functionality home automation modules. **Successfully crowdfounded in 2020**.
 - **[GoWired Touch](https://github.com/GoWired/Touch)** GoWired based touch buttons with built-in home automation modules.
 Decentralization, bus communication, and modern, minimalist design.

-## **Join Our Community**
-We invite developers, hobbyists, and home automation enthusiasts to collaborate with us.
-By contributing to our projects, you become part of a community striving to advance open-source home automation. 🤝

 ## **Get Involved**
 - **Explore** our repositories to find projects that interest you. 🔍